rao-dotcom/2021-hardware-miniproj/README.md

 [Report/Assignment](./Assignment.md)

-This project will be done in multiple steps.

 First, [setup the Raspberry Pi hardware and operating system](./RaspberryPiSetup.md) Raspberry Pi OS.

----

 Gain familiarity with Python and embedded sensors using the Raspberry Pi OS.
 You can try the [Bluetooth](./bluetooth/) (suggest WiFi instead) and/or WiFi (suggested) examples [wifi_scan.py](./wifi_scan.py) in this project on the Raspberry Pi.

-Finally, collect and plot data using the Raspberry Pi as a wireless sensor.
+Finally, **collect and plot data using the Raspberry Pi as a wireless sensor**.

 **NOTE**: There isn't so much easily scannable Bluetooth activity from automobiles.
 It's probably easiest to use WiFi example instead from the Senior Design lab or other room near a window facing the highway.
 WiFi range is up to about 20 meters, but can be longer.